buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/Types/IfcActuatorTypeEnum.md

 The _IfcActuatorTypeEnum_ defines the range of different types of actuator that can be specified.

-> HISTORY&nbsp; New enumeration in IFC2.0
+> HISTORY  New enumeration in IFC2.0

 ## Items